Wolox/tech-guides/frontend/docs/css-style.guide.md

 #### Propery names:
 Property names should be followed by one space

-    display:block; //Wrong
+    display:block; // Wrong
-    display: block; //Right
+    display: block; // Right

 #### Block names:
 Block names should be followed by one space

-    .video{  //Wrong
+    .video{  // Wrong
       margin-top: 10px;
     }

     .video
-    {  //Wrong
+    {  // Wrong
       margin-top: 10px;
     }

-    .video {  //Right
+    .video {  // Right
       margin-top: 10px;
     }

 #### Multiple selectors per block:
-When many selectos has the same properties, it is recommended to use a single block with multiple selectors
+When many selectors have the same properties, it is recommended to use a single block with multiple selectors

     .sale-option:focus,
     .sale-option:active {